 What’s in it for you?
 Well, if you follow me, then occasionally I will send you freebies or special notices of sales I have coming up.
 I’m also planning a few other future promotions and surprises!

 8.)
 Don’t have time to purchase right then?
 There are several options!
 You can add it to your wish list, but if you’re like me, you forget it’s there.
 I always add stuff to my wish list and then forget I added it.
 Then, I end up doing another search.
 Instead, another option is to click on the icons on the side next to the product – you can share it on Facebook, or you can pin it for later.
 (As a bonus, when you do this, you are actually also doing number 10 below!)

 What’s in it for you?
-You don’t lose track of what you liked and spend hours looking for it later!
+You don’t lose track of what you liked and waste hours looking for it later!

 9.)
-By shopping at Teachers Pay Teachers you are not only getting high quality lesson plans, task cards, and other materials that we KNOW work because we have used them ourselves, but are also helping out other teachers.
+By shopping at Teachers Pay Teachers, you are not only getting high quality lesson plans, task cards, and other materials that we KNOW work because we have used them ourselves, but you are also helping out other teachers.
 We all know how hard it is to be a teacher.
-I’m working hard and putting in extra time to create quality products and you are saving time (and sanity?) in planning.
+I’m working hard and putting in extra time to create quality products, and you are saving time (and sanity?) in planning.
 It’s a win-win, right?

 What’s in it for you?
 You save time planning – so you get to do the stuff you love more.

 10.)
 Finally, I ask that you please tell your friends about this post or about Teachers Pay Teachers.
 Help spread the word.
 People like me want to help you be the best teacher you can be.
 I want to help you save time in the classroom, help your students grow, and help you find time to do the things you love.
 I know all the demands of teaching.
 I know how hard it is.
 I know how much I say, “I just want to teach.”

 What’s in it for you?
 You can just teach. 🙂